revgrid/revgrid/etc/revgrid.api.md

     protected readonly cellPropertiesBehavior: CellPropertiesBehavior<BGS, BCS, SF>;
     // (undocumented)
     protected readonly columnsManager: ColumnsManager<BCS, SF>;
+    // Warning: (ae-forgotten-export) The symbol "DataExtractBehavior" needs to be exported by the entry point public-api.d.ts
+    //
     // (undocumented)
     protected readonly dataExtractBehavior: DataExtractBehavior<BCS, SF>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration